 How much can you make at a flea market?
 That depends on the market.
 Vendors who stick with it tend to do better over time.
 Newer vendors report making anywhere from $200 to $500 in daily revenue, while others may make $1,000 or more.
 A typical vendor may do earn anything from $25,000 to $40,000 a year, depending on their skill level and time invested.

 Smart vendors also take time to build relationships with their customers.
-Advertising on Facebook, Pinterest, Twitter, and Instagram is a great way to start, as well as building an email list to alert customers of announcements and fresh deals.
+Advertising on social media platforms such as Facebook, Pinterest, Twitter, and Instagram is a great way to start.
+You can also consider building an email list to alert customers of announcements and fresh deals.